joobei/UnityExperiment/readme.md

 ![joutai logo](https://github.com/joobei/Joutai/wiki/joutai-logo.png)
 # Joutai: Script-Based State Machine Management for Unity3D
-A collection of scripts for managing state transition.
+A collection of scripts for managing state transition.<br/>
+Check out the [Wiki](https://github.com/joobei/Joutai/wiki) for more info.

 ## Usage
 * Use one of the examples or make your own class that inherits from "State".